Last Updated on December 19, 2019

-Following is the 8 weeks postoperative xray showing union of fracture in lateral condyle of humerus.
+Following is the 8 weeks postoperative x-ray showing union of fracture in lateral condyle of the humerus.

 Image 8 – Anteroposterior Xray Of Elbow of a Child Showing Fracture Of Neck Of Radius

-Fracture of neck of radius are common in children as compared to radial head fracture which are commoner in adults.
+Fractures of the neck of the radius are common in children as compared to radial head fractures which are commoner in adults.

-Following xray is of 11 years old child with fracture of radial neck.
+Following xray is of 11 years old child witha fracture of radial neck.
 AS the xray quality is not good, I have encircled the area of interest.

 The fracture was managed by closed manipulation and above elbow cast.

 Monteggia fracture involves the fracture of shaft of ulna and dislocation of the radius.
 Following xray is of 39 years old male who suffered a motor vehicle injury to his upper limb and found to have a Monteggia fracture.